RobotComponents/RobotComponents-Documentation/docs/Robot Components/Categories/Code Generation/Action Target.md

 ## **Menu Items**

-Through the right-click menu of the component additional options are availbale:
+Through the right-click menu of the component the following options are availbale:

 **Documentation:** Opens the documentation page of this component.